 In light of the nostalgia that comes with transition from the past year into the new one, try to remember what the very first movie was that you watched with your spouse.
 Dust off that VHS (or buy it new) and take a stroll down memory lane for a date night in.

 Since we live in the age of the remake, why not combine a viewing of a recently remade movie with its original counterpart?
 Settle in with a bowl of popcorn and compare the two – laugh at the poor graphics of the original or the over-the-top graphics of the remake and enjoy an evening in with your spouse.

 Drive-in movie night in your car

-Pick a movie, charge your laptop or portable DVD player, pack some blankets and snacks and drive to a favourite park.
+Download a movie on your device (or use a portable DVD player), pack some blankets and snacks and drive to a favourite park.
 Enjoy a movie night in the comfort of your own car.

 Travel vicariously through film

 Do you and your spouse have a favourite travel destination?
 Still planning a dream vacation?
 Find a movie set in the country or city of your choice, make some classic movie snacks and travel vicariously through the film.
 If it’s a movie you haven’t seen, check out Pluggedin.ca for a review.

 A movie under the stars